Introduction

 Discernment Process

-6. New Members: Incoming members join the June council meeting, where outgoing members are thanked for their service.
+6. New incoming members participate in the June meeting of the pastoral council at which time outgoing members are thanked for their years of service.